-Master's degree applicants may register (within guidelines) for one semester while they are completing the application process (see Registration Prior to Admission).
+Master's degree applicants may register (within guidelines) for one semester while their application is being processed (see Registration Prior to Admission).

 Note: Students may not enroll in two master's programs concurrently.
 (See Adding a Second Master's Degree Program)